KABQ-FM: Adult contemporary: 2010-2012

-Channel 95.1
+Top 40: 2012-2014

 On May 16, 2012, at Noon, KLQT changed their format to contemporary hits, branded as "Channel 95.1".
 The final song on "Lite" was "End of the Road" by Boyz II Men, while the first song on "Channel" was "Starships" by Nicki Minaj.
 This added to a crowded field of contemporary pop stations in the Albuquerque market with KLQT competing directly with Cumulus Media's KKOB-FM (which has aired the format since late 2002), as well as American General Media's KDLW.
 There are also two Rhythmic Contemporary stations in the market as well; the long running KKSS from Univision and American General Media's KAGM, and bilingual Latin CHR KKRG-FM, which flipped to classic hip-hop in September 2015.

 Personalities on "Channel" were mostly syndicated by Clear Channel to its various stations airing the CHR format.
 It featured Johnjay and Rich from KZZP in Phoenix in morning drive, JoJo Wright, Billy the Kidd and Sisanie.
 On Air with Ryan Seacrest moved from KKOB-FM in May 2013 and was featured in middays.
 "Channel" had only one local personality in afternoons.
 The format had very low ratings, finishing last in a three way CHR battle, with KKOB-FM continuing to be the market leader in the format, while KDLW had undergone a transformation in April 2013 from "OMG!
 106.7" to "Z106.3", and performing only slightly better than KLQT.

-Back to Hot 95.1
+Rhythmic oldies: 2014-present

 On November 3, 2014, at Midnight, after stunting with a 24-hour loop of "Bye Bye Bye" by *NSYNC, KLQT flipped to rhythmic oldies and returned to the "Hot 95.1" moniker; the format and name moving over from 100.9 FM.
 95.1 and 100.9 simulcasted until January 12, 2015, when K265CA debuted an urban contemporary format.

 On March 30, 2016, KLQT changed their call letters to KOLZ.

 K265CA/KLQT/KOLZ had mostly competed with KKRG-FM, which had launched shortly after the format's debut in early 2014.
 That station was owned by Univision Radio, and the two stations were often head-to-head in the ratings, although in low numbers.
 Following American General Media's acquisition of KKRG, the station dropped the format on October 31, 2017, making KOLZ the only station in the market with this format.

-On May 31, 2021, KOLZ changed their call letters to KABQ-FM; the calls were on what is now KKTH upon that station's divestment to the Delmarva Educational Association the previous month.
+On May 31, 2021, KOLZ changed their call letters to KABQ-FM; the calls were on what is now KNFZ upon that station's divestment to the Delmarva Educational Association the previous month.
 Concurrently, the KOLZ call letters moved to sister KAZX in Farmington.